nickbaldwin-monster/adinfo/readme.md

 - restyled form so it uses full width of panel
 - results now decorated with position on initial load
 - can resize width of panels
-- hover over result will select (and scroll to) job with the table
+- hover over result will select (and scroll to) job within the table (for new views)
+- hover over job within the table will scroll to result (for split view)

 tbd

+- hide remote setting / explain *
+- authorization! *
 - get searchId from new views *
 - persist settings *
+- fix excel export *
+- mesco name?
+- highlight on hover
+- scroll to result for card view
 - persist panel widths
-- fix excel export
+- show more than 2x (per category) jobs for company as error
+- show duplicates as error
 - loading indicator
 - style panels
 - "jobViewPreferences":"hiringOrganizationConfidential"}